Catherine McAuley Scholarship

 • Letter of recommendation

-Preference will be given to Aboriginal and Torres Strait Islander applicants, those with social and economic disadvantages, and students from regional, rural and remote areas as classified by the Rural, Remote and Metropolitan Area (RRMA).
+Preference will be given to Aboriginal and Torres Strait Islander applicants, those with social and economic disadvantages, and students from regional, rural and remote areas.

 Selection process